The Board of Regents

 The majority of baccalaureate-level degrees in the USG are awarded in the fields of business, education and nursing.

-Georgia is one of five states with two or more institutions ranked among the top 25 national public colleges and universities in the 2012 edition of U.S. News and World Report’s college rankings.
-Georgia Tech is ranked No. 7 on the list and the University of Georgia is one of two universities tied at No. 23.
+Georgia is one of only three states with two or more institutions ranked among the top 20 national public colleges and universities in the 2013 edition of U.S. News and World Report’s college rankings.
+Georgia Tech is ranked No. 7 on the list and the University of Georgia at No. 20.

 Campuses of the University System of Georgia